 Tillage focus: 28,000t of potatoes from a family farm in Co.
 Kilkenny

-Over the past 45 years, O’Shea Farms has progressed from a family partnership of four brothers – Dick, John, Séamus and Joe O’Shea – to a business with a turnover of €60 million per year.
+Over the past 45 years, O’Shea Farms (known especially for potatoes) has progressed from a family partnership of four brothers – Dick, John, Séamus and Joe O’Shea – to a business with a turnover of €60 million per year.

 The company processes 28,000t of potatoes each year at its base in Piltown, Co.
 Kilkenny.
 Iverk Produce, a sister company, distributes 90% of the potatoes and vegetables produced to Aldi.
 O’Shea Farms is also a sole supplier of carrots to SuperValu.